 Another must-visit spot in the park is The Japanese Tea Garden, the oldest in the United States, and dotted with well-manicured plants, Japanese maples, and cherry trees.

-The island is also praised for its natural beauty, and it’s filled with plant species from the coast of California, including typical grassy chaparral, coast-live oak trees, and native grasses.
+The island, which is just a short ferry ride from San Francisco, is also praised for its natural beauty.
+There, you’ll find a variety of plant species from the coast of California, including typical grassy chaparral, coast-live oak trees, and native grasses.

 This 740 acres site can be explored through a variety of scenic hiking trails, as well as through a tram tour that includes an audio history of the island.